Definition of "Proprietary insurer"

 Coldwell Banker Advantage-Southern Pines

-The term proprietary insurer may seem like a tongue twister and also a mind twister in itself as it seems to be a double noun.
-It kinda is.
-But what is a proprietary insurer?
-A proprietary insurer is what an insurance company is named if it specializes in insuring high-risk items or unusual, get ready, body parts.
+The term proprietary insurer may seem like a tongue-twister and a mind-twister in itself.
+It kind of is.
+But what is the definition of a proprietary insurer?
+A proprietary insurer is a for-profit insurance company specializing in insuring high-risk items.

 image of a real estate dictionary page